 “How does it feel like when you make love in this your condition?”
 Nneoma asked, leaning comfortably against the couch.

 “Mmm, well, sweet.
 My husband is a good kisser.
-He knows just how to get me on.”_ She laughed, “I remember how his ex almost fought me for him.”
+He knows just how to get me turned on,” she laughed.
+“I remember how his ex almost fought me for him.”

 “Who wouldn’t?
 Is it easy to find a man who can satisfy a woman in bed?”

 “They are all over the place o.
 My husband is one of them.
 The man can last three hours in bed, no shaking.”